What are hospitality jobs?

 Is a Career in Hospitality For You?

 If you are interested in travel, culture, and recreation, it might be worthwhile exploring the perks of the travel hospitality industry.
 Travel aside, hospitality is also ideal for those interested in staff management, understanding facilities and their systems, and/or providing diverse groups of people with superior experiences and interactions.
-It is a solid overview to the world of conference and event planning, with basic operating skills that can be applied in a range of environments.
+It is a solid overview of the world of conference and event planning, with basic operating skills that can be applied in a range of environments.

 A hospitality manager might be at the front end of the team providing customer service and interacting with clients, or might work in team management and coordination behind the scenes.
 Just as likely, hospitality management jobs will involve a bit of both.